Post installation warranties

 Post installation trials like real fire, cold smoke an hot smoke tests are also possible.

-A smoke machine will be set up at the most critical locations and will pollute the area with smoke for a pre-set time.
-The ventilation system will be activated and evaluated to ensure it removes the smoke within a set time.
-Using cold smoke can also identify any blind spots within the system.
+A smoke machine can be set up at an agreed most critical location and will pollute the area with smoke for a pre-set time.
+The ventilation system will then be activated and can be evaluated as to its efficiency in removing the smoke over a set period of time.

 The most reliable test would obviously be when using real cars.
 However, this test is rather expensive, dangerous and can possibly harm the building.
 The thermodynamic influences are nonetheless fully present.

-The results of a cold smoke test even using a small tray fire to aid the simulation can differ dramatically when compared to a real vehicle fire.
+The results of a cold smoke test even when using a small tray fire to aid the simulation can differ dramatically when compared to a real vehicle fire.

-Finally there is the hot smoke test.
-HC PS have carried out these tests successfully for a number of years.
-The thermodynamic
+PVE have carried out these tests successfully for a number of years.

-influences are fully visible but the test will not harm the building as a clean alcohol based fire is used.
+The thermodynamic influences are fully visible but the test will not harm the building as a clean alcohol based fire is used.